• Train

 5. What’s Next?

 About us: Viso.ai provides the leading end-to-end Computer Vision Platform Viso Suite.
-Leading organizations worldwide use it to develop, deploy and scale all computer vision applications in one place, with automated infrastructure and no-code.
+Leading organizations worldwide use it to develop, deploy, and scale all computer vision applications in one place, with automated infrastructure and no code.
 Use YOLOv3 out of the box and future-proof your systems.
 Get a demo for your organization.

 What is YOLOv3? – Definition YOLO

-The first version of YOLO was created in 2016, and version 3, which is discussed extensively in this article, was made two years later in 2018.
+Joseph Redmon and Ali Farhadi created the first version of YOLO algorithms in 2016.
+The two later released Version 3 two years later, in 2018.
 YOLOv3 is an improved version of YOLO and YOLOv2.
 YOLO is implemented using the Keras or OpenCV deep learning libraries.

-YOLOv3 Computer Vision Example
+YOLOv3 Computer Vision Example in Restaurants

 As typical for object detectors, the features learned by the convolutional layers are passed onto a classifier which makes the detection prediction.
 In YOLO, the prediction is based on a convolutional layer that uses 1×1 convolutions.

-How does YOLOv3 work?
+How does YOLOv3 Work?
 (Overview)

 How YOLOv3 works - Source: Mini-YOLOv3: Real-Time Object Detector for Embedded Applications